yoeran/e-missions.nl/src/custom-data/topics/en/online-gaming.md

   more and more games online.
 In fact, in the age group 12-25 years, almost all youngsters play online, on average 11 hours per week in the Netherlands.
 What does online gaming mean for the environment?
+calculator_text: |-
+  Online gaming is seen as a form of sports.
+Electronic sports, or eSports.
+Professional eSport teams are popping up around the globe, implementing a top sport mentality to maximize the performers of gamers. eSporters train their game(s) 8 hours per day, each day of the year.
+Their impact can be offset by planting 34 new trees each year.
+How does your habit compare to an eSports gamer?
 tips:
   - tip: Lower screen resolution & brightness
     explanation: Gaming on medium quality cuts data use by 40% and you probably